-- (f) Any kind of personal safeguard (e.g. bandage, tape, belt, support, etc.) for protection and/or medical purposes.
-The Referee in conjunction with the Medical Delegate shall have the authority to verify any case should he judge that to be desirable.
-(See also Rule 187.4.) - (g) Devices carried personally by athletes during a race such as heart rate or speed distance monitors or stride sensors, provided that such device cannot be used to communicate with any other person.
+- (c) Any kind of personal safeguard (e.g. bandage, tape, belt, support, etc.) for protection and/or medical purposes.
+The Referee, in conjunction with the Medical Delegate, shall have the authority to verify any case should he judge that to be desirable.
+(See also Rule 187.5.) - (d) Devices carried personally by athletes during a race such as heart rate or speed distance monitors or stride sensors, provided that such device cannot be used to communicate with any other person. - (e) Viewing by athletes competing in Field Events, of images of previous trial(s), recorded on their behalf by persons not placed in the competition area (see 144.1 Note).
+The viewing device or images taken from it must not be taken into the competition area.